hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/esummary.md

 * Walensee: Walenstadt, Weesen
 * Lago Maggiore: Ascona, Gambarogno (tri-monthly)

-## Assessment metric

-The median value ($50^{th}$ percentile) of the survey results is reported as number of objects per 100m (p/100m) of shore line.
-This is the method described in EU Marine Beach Litter Baselines {cite}`eubaselines` and is the standard used in this report.
-The 100-meter shoreline standard used in the marine environment is appropriate for coastal regions of the European continent.
-However urbanization and topography present unique challenges when selecting locations suitable to safely conduct yearlong shoreline litter surveys.

-Limiting surveys to 100 meters of exposed shoreline would have dramatically reduced the number of available survey locations as well as the use of preexisting data.
-Thus, the IQAASL reflects local topography with a median survey length of 45m, and an average of 51m.
-Surveys less than 10m were not considered in the baseline analysis.

 ### Median survey total

-The median survey value was selected due to the variability of litter surveys and the effects of extreme values on aggregated results{cite}`eubaselines`.
-An object may have have a median value of zero at one aggregation level and not the other.
-This particularity is extremely useful to determine the location and frequency of identified items.

 The median survey total of the 386 surveys was 189 p/100m.
 The maximum recorded value was 6,617 p/100m (Rhône survey area) and the minimum recorded was 2p/100m (Aare suvey area).
 The Rhône survey area had the highest median survey total of 442p/100m, this can in part be explained by the high number of urban survey locations with respect to the other survey areas and the deposition of fragmented plastics and foamed plastics at the Rhône river out flow in the upper lake region.